 Few experiences are more traumatic and life-changing than breast cancer.
 While a mastectomy or lumpectomy can often lead to a full recovery, these procedures can significantly change the appearance of your breasts.
 Many women find breast reconstruction to be an integral part of the healing process, providing a restored sense of confidence, femininity and normalcy.
-The distinguished plastic surgery team of Dr. Ben Brown and Dr. Ashley Chandler understand the profound impact that a mastectomy can have on the lives of their patients, and are committed to providing the highest quality of breast reconstruction with compassion and integrity.
+The board-certified plastic surgery team of Dr. Ben Brown and Dr. Ashley Chandler understand the profound impact that a mastectomy can have on the lives of their patients, and are committed to providing the highest quality of breast reconstruction with compassion and integrity.

 We are proud to be among the few plastic surgery practices in the nation to offer DIEP Flap Breast Reconstruction and among the even fewer to be a preferred in-network provider for the procedure.
 While our experienced and highly-referred plastic surgeons offer more breast reconstruction options than anyone in the region, the DIEP flap microsurgical procedure is the most advanced form of breast reconstruction currently available.

 To learn more about DIEP Flap surgery and our other breast reconstruction options, please contact Restore Plastic Surgery today by completing the form on this page or calling 850-500-7527 to schedule an initial consultation.
 Our Pensacola office welcomes patients from all over Florida, nearby Mobile, Alabama, and throughout the nation.

 - Benefits of DIEP Flap Breast Reconstruction Surgery